n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 positioning in modern OpenType fonts.

-Shaping engines can replace the original codepoints with the appropriate alternates from the PUA block by testing for the above conditions.
+Shaping engines can replace the original codepoints with the appropriate alternates from the <abbr>PUA</abbr> block by testing for the above conditions.

 With each consonant, vowel, and mark character correctly classified,